Nevenall/ghosting-the-edge/01 Ghosting the Edge.md

-# Chapter One – Ghosting the Edge
+# Ghosting the Edge

-'Ghosting' Slang for making a living ('feeding the meat' is a more colorful synonym).
+*Ghosting* is slang for making a living (*feeding the meat* is a more colorful synonym).

-'The edge' Where the rigidly controlled corporate world and the anarchic freedom of the streets meet.
+*The edge* is the place where the rigidly controlled corporate world and the anarchic freedom of the streets meet.

 This chapter is for everyone.
-Its ground level concepts and questions to help you make this dystopian future your own.
+It's ground level concepts and questions to help you make this dystopian future your own.

 ## Playing Fate + Cyberpunk

 A Fate game is about competent, proactive, and dramatic characters.
-A cyberpunk game is about fighting to survive and thrive in a near future where the worst of what our world has to offer is exaggerated to extremes.
+A cyberpunk game is about fighting to survive and thrive in a future where the worst of what our world has to offer is exaggerated to extremes.
 It's a dangerous world where even characters with powerful backing find themselves dancing daily on the razor's edge of ruin or success.
 You'll play people who fight the system trying to build a life of their own choosing, however short, in the cracks and shadows of oppressive corporate domination.

 ### Essential Cyberpunk